Slicer/Slicer/Docs/user_guide/modules/transforms.md

 ### Save transform

-Traansforms are saved into [ITK](https://itk.org/) transform file format.
+Transforms are saved into [ITK](https://itk.org/) transform file format.
 ITK always saves transform "from parent", as this is the direction that is necessary for transforming images.

 If a transform node in Slicer has a transformation with "to parent" direction (e.g., it was computed like that or a "from parent" transform got inverted) then:
 - linear transforms: the transform is automatically converted to "from parent" direction.